julai215/itf_manual_testing_final_project_example_and_portofolio/Files/Final Project/README.md

 ## 1.6 Test Execution

 * Test cases are executed on the created test Cycle summary: [Dependents_cycle_summary_execution.pdf](https://github.com/julai215/itf_final_project_example_and_portofolio/blob/main/Files/Final%20Project/Dependents_cycle_summary_execution.pdf)
 * Bugs have been created based on the failed tests.
-The complete bug reposrts can be found here: [Dependents_created_bugs.pdf](https://github.com/julai215/itf_final_project_example_and_portofolio/blob/main/Files/Final%20Project/Dependents_created_bugs.pdf)
+The complete bug reports can be found here: [Dependents_created_bugs.pdf](https://github.com/julai215/itf_final_project_example_and_portofolio/blob/main/Files/Final%20Project/Dependents_created_bugs.pdf)
     *  Date format is not dd/mm/yyyy
     *  Future "Date of Birth" can be selected from calendar
     *  Only 50 characters are allowed for "Please Specify" field